alexmilowski/yablog/README.md

 The default implementation of `transformContent()` provides the ability to convert from Markdown to HTML.
 For the ability to transform from other media types to HTML, you must subclass `Article` and override this method.

+An example of the HTML output for the very first example is [available here](http://alexmilowski.github.io/milowski-journal/2017-07-12/sf-microservices-going-serverless.html).

 #### Converting to Turtle

 All the content except the `content` property can  be written in [Turtle](https://www.w3.org/TR/turtle/) via the `toTurtle()` method: